CE-GergoM/EmailingSystem/README.md

 1. **Reference Only**: Links to the original file (changes to the file will affect the email)
 2. **Save Copy**: Makes a copy of the file at the time of email creation (preserves email history)

+### Recipient Types
+- **To**: Primary recipients who should take action on the email
+- **Cc**: Recipients who should be aware of the email but are not primary recipients
+- **Bcc**: Recipients who receive the email without other recipients knowing

 ## Tables Used
 - `ZGEM_EMAILING`: Main email information
+- `ZGEM_EMAIL_RECIPIENT`: Email recipients (To/Cc/Bcc)
 - `ZGEM_EMAILBODY`: Email body content (for manual body)
 - `ZGEM_EMAILVARIABLES`: Variables for personalization
 - `ZGEM_EMAILATTCHMNTS`: Email attachments

+## Important Notes

+1. **System Activation**: The emailing system must be activated by a superuser in the Companies form before emails can be sent.

+2. **Recipient Filtering**: If the recipient whitelist is enabled, emails will only be sent to whitelisted recipients.
+This is commonly used in testing environments to prevent accidental emails to real users.

+3. **Multiple Recipients**: You can add multiple recipients of each type (To, Cc, Bcc) by inserting multiple records into the ZGEM_EMAIL_RECIPIENT table.

+4. **Error Handling**: Always implement proper error handling when inserting email data, as constraint violations can occur with duplicate email/recipient combinations.